Louanne Hudgins, MD, FACMG

-Dr. Feldman, Wayne State University/Detroit Medical Center Clinical Geneticist and Laboratory Director, Detroit, Michigan, assumes the responsibility of President from Gail E. Herman, MD, PhD, FACMG, of Columbus, Ohio, who completed her two-year term at the Annual Clinical Genetics Meeting in Salt Lake City, Utah, in March 2015.
+Dr. Hudgins assumes the responsibility from Gerald L. Feldman, MD, PhD, FACMG, of Detroit, Mich., who completed his two-year term at the 2017 Annual Clinical Genetics Meeting in Phoenix, Ariz., in March.

 “This is an amazing time for the diagnosis and treatment of genetic conditions,” said Dr. Hudgins.
 “A great opportunity now and in the future comes from the improved ability to identify the underlying molecular causes for genetic disorders.”

 During her previous two years as president elect, Dr. Hudgins has chaired ACMG committees on governance, conflicts of interest and committee chairs, and she has served on committees that address finance and personnel issues.
 Her earlier involvement with ACMG included serving on the Board of Directors from 2002–2009, as co-chair of Professional Practice and Guidelines from 2003–2007, and as a member of the Maintenance of Certification Committee from 2005–2012.
 She has also been involved in numerous national and international professional activities, working with the American Academy of Pediatrics, the American Board of Genetic Counseling, the National Board of Medical Examiners, the NIH/NHGRI Special Emphasis Review Panel, the American Society of Human Genetics, the International Congress of Human Genetics, and the NIH ClinGen project’s Consent and Disclosure Recommendations Workgroup, which explores ethical, legal, and social issues relating to reporting particular genes or variants and their actionability during the clinical care process.